Fashion designer Vivienne Westwood calls for Scottish independence

 Fulton, who showcased her collection on Saturday, said she felt that a “yes” vote might hurt the chances of new designers and students in Britain’s fashion capital.

-“I think it would slightly ostracize new designers and students from maybe having opportunities down here which I think would be a terrible shame,” she told Reuters.
+“I think it would slightly ostracise new designers and students from maybe having opportunities down here which I think would be a terrible shame,” she told Reuters.
+(Additional reporting by Kathi Urban-Oberberg; Editing by Cynthia Osterman)